 - 20% vs. the former 9% deduction;

 - It maintains competitiveness with C-corps when you consider the bigger tax picture (if you want to learn more about Choice of Entity click here).

 Under the repealed DPAD rules, manufacturers of tangible property and limited contract processing/manufacturing and distribution activities were eligible to claim a 9% deduction of the net income from qualifying domestic production activities.
-For tax years beginning after December 31, 2017, the new Section 199A Qualified Business Income Deduction allows an individual a deduction of 20% based on an individual’s domestic qualified business income from a pass-through entity (i.e. partnership, S Corporation, or sole proprietorship).
+For tax years beginning after December 31, 2017, the new Section 199A Qualified Business Income Deduction (QBID) allows an individual a deduction of 20% based on an individual’s domestic qualified business income from a pass-through entity (i.e. partnership, S Corporation, or sole proprietorship).